CollarFinance/specification/collar-core.md

 - stable interest (no uncertainty)
 - stable collateral (no liquidation)

-By meeting these design goals, Collar overcomes the previously discussed challenges.
+Collar is able to meet these goals by optimizing the lending and borrowing mechanism for pegged assets, and thus is able to overcome the previously discussed challenges.

 ## Collar Features